Supplemental Nutrition Assistance Program (SNAP)

 Who is eligible for SNAP Benefits?

-- A SNAP household consists of all individuals in the home who claim to purchase and prepare meals together (an applicant must list everyone who lives with them on the application, such as roommates, non-citizens, boarders, and so on).
+A SNAP household consists of all individuals in the home who claim to purchase and prepare meals together (an applicant must list everyone who lives with them on the application, such as roommates, non-citizens, boarders, and so on).
+For information related to household eligibility/aid and certain provisions, Click Here.

 How do I apply for SNAP Benefits?